labxscut/HCG/code.md

 ## Lasso-Logistic regression

-We evaluate three competitive hierarchical stepwise classification strategies: DCS, CBCS and HBCS.
+We evaluate three competitive hierarchical stepwise classification strategies: Ⅰ-MC, Ⅱ-HC and Ⅲ-HC.
 Among these strategies, we use Lasso-Logistic regression method to construct different classifiers and compared their performance.

 Before implementing the three strategies programming, we first define some basic functions to facilitate subsequent code calls and implementation.